etiamz/optiscope/README.md

 }
 ```

-This is the exact encoding of the following example from the optimality section:
+This is the exact Optiscope encoding of the example discussed by Lamping in [^lamping]:

 ```
 ((λg. (g (g (λx. x))))